conjugateprior/events/README.md

    parameter.

- * KEDS_Count aggregates up to a temporal unit, e.g. a week, differently to `events`: It tosses events that occur before the beginning of the first full unit whereas `make_dyads` does not.
+ * KEDS_Count aggregates up to a temporal unit, e.g. a week, differently to `events`:  It tosses events that occur before the beginning of the first full unit.  `make_dyads` does not.
    There is no warning about this behaviour, but then it doesn't eat your data either.